Motorsport in the United Kingdom: Sportscars

 British teams and drivers have enjoyed many successes at the 24 Hours of Le Mans.
-Britain has had more winning drivers than any other nation, including France.
+Britain has had more winning drivers, with 46 wins from 35 drivers.
+This is more than any other nation, including France.
 Jaguar and Bentley have taken 15 wins between them.
 Derek Bell won the race five times during the 1970s and 80s, and Allan McNish three times.
 Brian Redman and Moss won several World Sportscar Championship races as well.

 Vic Elford won the 24 Hours of Daytona, 1000 km Nürburgring and Targa Florio.
 Andy Wallace won the 24 Hours of Le Mans, 24 Hours of Daytona and 12 Hours of Sebring.
 Derek Warwick won the FIA World Endurance Championship in 1992 and Anthony Davidson in 2014.

-Silverstone currently hosts the 1000 km Silverstone of the FIA World Endurance Championship, as well as rounds of the Le Mans Series and previously the FIA GT1 World Championship.
+Silverstone formerly hosted the 1000 km Silverstone of the FIA World Endurance Championship, as well as rounds of the Le Mans Series and the FIA GT1 World Championship.

-The British GT Championship is the major national sportscars series, with Britcar and many other smaller championships also running.
+The British GT Championship is the major national sportscars series, with Britcar, GT Cup Championship, British Endurance Championship and many other smaller championships also running.

 Notable British sports car racing teams include Aston Martin Racing, Jaguar Racing, Drayson Racing, Ecurie Ecosse, Richard Lloyd Racing, RML Group, Strakka Racing, Spice Engineering and Tom Walkinshaw Racing.

-Junior formulae
+Junior formula

 The British Formula Three Championship was regarded as one of the most important series below Formula One, with former champions including Nelson Piquet, Mika Häkkinen, Ayrton Senna and Emerson Fittipaldi.
 Due to the emergence of successful junior formulae in mainland Europe, the series does not attract the quality of drivers it once did, but is still the most important of the national Formula Three series.

-In the later 20th century, the British Formula Renault Championship and British Formula Ford Championship were the two main entry level formula series.
+In the late 20th century, the British Formula Renault Championship and British Formula Ford Championship were the two main entry-level formula series.
 They were replaced by the F4 British Championship, launched in 2015.
 The Formula Ford Festival is also known for producing talented young drivers.
+Other series include The GB3 Championship and The GB4 Championship, which are run by Motorsport Vision.

 Club racing

-The United Kingdom has a large 'club racing' scene, with a wide range of series for amateur drivers, with each containing a diverse range of drivers and cars.
-Clubs include the British Racing and Sports Car Club (BRSCC), British Automobile Racing Club (BARC) and Classic Sports Car Club (CSCC).
+The United Kingdom has a large 'club racing' scene, with a wide range of series for amateur drivers, each containing a diverse range of drivers and cars.
+Clubs include the British Racing and Sports Car Club (BRSCC), British Automobile Racing Club (BARC), Classic Sports Car Club (CSCC), 750 Motor Club (750MC) and Monoposto Racing Club (MRC) amongst others.
 Each club holds a range of meetings throughout the year, with each meeting consisting of races in several different categories.

 Historic racing

 Historic racing is popular in the United Kingdom.
-Major events include the Goodwood Revival, Silverstone Classic, Brands Hatch Masters Historic Festival and Donington Historic Festival.
-Notable historic racing clubs include the Vintage Sports-Car Club and Historic Sports Car Club.
+Major events include the Goodwood Revival, Silverstone Classic, Oulton Park International Gold Cup, Brands Hatch Masters Historic Festival and Donington Historic Festival.
+Notable historic racing clubs include the Vintage Sports-Car Club, Vintage Motor Cycle Club and Historic Sports Car Club.